adamstac/adamstacoviak.com/_drafts/paying-a-premium-for-co-workers.md

 <img src="/uploads/emoji/admit-one.png" class="aligncenter">

 As workers from home, we often work in complete isoloation.
 Most of us like it that way.
-The rest of us are lonely, in the professional sense, of course.
-To get that much needed interaction with other like-minded humans we turn to Slack, Twitter, Instagram, Facebook, LinkedIn, Snapchat, iMessage -- pretty much anything that gives us hope, connection, acceptance, and value -- the four pillars of a healthy human.
+The rest of us are lonely.
+To get some much needed interaction with other like-minded humans we turn to Slack, Twitter, Instagram, Facebook, LinkedIn, Snapchat, iMessage -- pretty much anything that gives us hope, connection, acceptance, and value -- the four pillars of a healthy human.

 That works, mostly.
 But not really.

 For many, the only option is to pay for co-workers.

+From Nicholas Hune-Brown's article for The Walrus:

+> A “hot desk” (a spot at a communal table or couch) starts at $500 per month, a permanent desk at $700, and a private office at $1,000.

+The minimum price of addmission is $500 per month.

 There was a time when co-workers came free with the job.
 Now we have to pay a premium to rent a desk, be a member, or attend an event -- and it's not even about getting more done.
 It's about connection.

-Nicholas Hune-Brown, writes for The Walrus:
+Two examples from Nicholas Hune-Brown's article for The Walrus:

 > Fotini Iconomopoulos, a negotiation consultant, perched on one of the many couches.
 She had spent years working on the road and from cafés before trying out a co-working space.
 “I like the idea of **seeing people** that I can connect with on a regular basis, seeing familiar faces,” she explained.

 > Dane Jensen said, the building’s vibe could feel invigorating at times.
 “If I’ve been working at home for too many days in a row and I’m feeling sluggish, it’s nice to go somewhere where there’s a lot of **busy people being productive**.”

 Neither Fotini or Dane said they wanted to get more stuff done.
-They wanted to "see familiar faces" and go where there's "busy people being productive".
-Does it really matter you're not productive or getting things done while you're there?
+They wanted to "see familiar faces" and go where "busy people are being productive".
+Does it really matter if they're not productive or getting things done while they're there?
 Maybe.
-Probably not.
+Maybe not.

 Work is work, no matter how you slice it.
-If you're working on work stuff, you're working.
-Getting work done, networking, connecting, pouring into others, having others pour into you, etc. --- they're all forms of the work you need to do, to be the you you need to be, to get your job done.
+If you are working on actual work stuff, you're working.
+If you are networking, connecting, pouring into others, having others pour into you, etc, you're working.
+Those are all forms of the work you need to do, to be the you you need to be, to get your job done.
+It's all work.

+## Conclusion

 The WeWork's and WELD's of the world are certainly a step in the right direction to productivity from a coffee shop that just so happens to be co-working friendly so they can sell more coffee and pastries.